private-compute-infra-toolkit/hats-demo/bidding-auction-single-host-docker/README.md

 ## Build Source code

+WARN: We recommend more than 64 vCPU and 128 GiB to finish building within 2 hours.

 NOTE: Before open sourcing is done, the `Build machine` must be your `Cloudtop` with corp access!

 On the `Build machine`, run `./pull_code.sh` to pull the Hats / B&A / B&A local testing app source